Uber has been here for a while and now people will have another option for getting around town.

 "They do a background check, you have to upload all your information, picture of your car your insurance your license, you have to do an inspection on your car,” said Thomas.
 But Uber and Lyft seem to be the way of the future.

 "Change happens, you have to adapt to it.
 Uber is here to stay, I think they've proven that.
 They're $100 billion valuation company so it's happening all across the state all across the globe so we just have to adapt and make do,” said Mwangi.
 Mwangi says he's actually started driving for Uber himself.
-He says cabs mainly drive during the day and Ubers and Lyfts are popular at night.
+He says city of south bend taxi cabs mainly drive during the day and Ubers and Lyfts are popular at night.
 He says he can do both and recoup some loses.